StagnantAlloy3/Collegiate-Capstone/dev-docs/Instructions.md

 <li>You should be greeted with the default tomcat home page.
 If not, tomcat is experiencing issues.
 Check either the
 terminal or catalina.out log in *tomcatinstallfolder*/logs/catalina.out</li>
 <li>Stopping tomcat you can either close the terminal window, or press ctrl + c in the terminal to close the process.</li>
+<h3>Building a .war file</h3>
+<p>Personally, I use the Intellij smart-deploy feature to build and deploy the .war file to my tomcat instance.
+If you are using
 <h3>Deploying a Project to Tomcat</h3>
 <li>Copy the .war file to *tomcatinstallfolder*/webapps/</li>
 <li>Launch tomcat and navigate to http://localhost:8080/*nameofthewarfile*</li>
 <small>There may be Auto-Deploy integration with VS Code like IntelliJ has.
-I will update if an easier method is
-available.</small>
+If you are using VSC and have the Tomcat for Java extension, there is a
+pre-configured command for generating a .war file from the current directory.
+It is also possible to use the terminal command 'mvn package' from the root directory of the project (FoodAPI) assuming Maven is configured on the system.</small>
+<h3>Troubleshooting</h3>
+<li>A port is already in use: Go to the root tomcat folder and navigate to conf and open the server.xml file.
+Search for
+the occupied port.
+Be aware that if you change the deploy port (8080), you may need to alter code in the project to reflect the port change.</li>
 <hr>

 <h2>NodeJS Installation and Testing</h2>